Academic Planning Guide

 Drawing/Painting courses focus on the inter-relationships that occur between drawing and painting using a variety of media and techniques, emphasizing observation and interpretation of the visual environment.
 These courses typically include applying the elements of art and principles of design, along with a study of art and artists from a worldwide perspective, and instruction in the critique process.
 Advanced courses may encourage students to refine their creative process and develop their own artistic styles following and breaking from traditional conventions.

-F410/420 PHOTOGRAPHY 1 AND 2
+F410 PHOTOGRAPHY 1

 Credit: 0.5 Fine Arts